logarrhythmic/karaOK/README.md

-# karalog
+# liberacion
-Aegisub KFX library
+Aegisub KFX library to liberate you from messy code written across dozens of template and code lines without proper linebreaks, and to provide utilities

 # Usage
 Intended usage is loading into the karatemplater with a line like